What-Zit-Tooya/Ad-Block/index.md

 Ad-Block HOSTS `0.0.0.0` version is suitable for [Blokada](https://anonym.to/?https://blokada.org/) and [personalDNSfilter](https://anonym.to/?https://www.zenz-solutions.de/personaldnsfilter-wp/).

 # Attention
-If you encounter any anti-adblock detection, try to turn off DNS filtering.
+If you encounter any anti-adblock detection, try to turn off DNS filtering or use unfiltered DNS server.

 # Recommended
 For more strong protection, I recommend to use **BlahDNS**.